ivy-llc/ivy/docs/partial_source/deep_dive/docstrings.rst

 **Round Up**

-These examples should hopefully give you a good understanding of what is required when adding docstings.
+These examples should hopefully give you a good understanding of what is required when adding docstrings.

 If you have any questions,please feel free to reach out on `discord`_ in the `docstrings channel`_ or in the `docstrings forum`_!